zeroecco/boundless/docs/src/market/rfc.md

     function deliver(Fulfillment calldata fill, bytes calldata assessorSeal, address prover) external;
     /// @notice Delivers a batch of proofs.
 See IProofMarket.deliver for more information. function deliverBatch(Fulfillment[] calldata fills, bytes calldata assessorSeal, address prover) external;

+    /// @notice Checks the validity of the request and then writes the current auction price to
+    /// transient storage.
+    /// @dev When called within the same transaction, this method can be used to fulfill a request
+    /// that is not locked.
+This is useful when the prover wishes to fulfill a request, but does
+    /// not want to issue a lock transaction e.g. because the stake is to high or to save money by
+    /// avoiding the gas costs of the lock transaction. function priceRequest(ProvingRequest calldata request, bytes calldata clientSignature) external;

+    /// @notice A combined call to `IProofMarket.priceRequest` and `IProofMarket.fulfillBatch`.
+    /// The caller should provide the signed request and signature for each unlocked request they
+    /// want to fulfill.
+Payment for unlocked requests will go to the provided `prover` address. function priceAndFulfillBatch(
+        ProvingRequest[] calldata requests,
+        bytes[] calldata clientSignatures,
+        Fulfillment[] calldata fills,
+        bytes calldata assessorSeal,
+        address prover
+    ) external;

     /// @notice Combined function to submit a new merkle root to the set-verifier and call fulfillBatch.
     /// @dev Useful to reduce the transaction count for fulfillments